 whence

-Again, the Taylor series expansions of $\Omega(y)$ will mathematically converge only for $|y|<1$, and will be astrophysically most useful only for $0\leq y\ll1$.
-Fortunately $0\leq y<1$ covers the entire physically relevant region $0\leq z <\infty$, which is why so much effort is put into working with the $y$ redshift (or its variants).
+{Again}, the Taylor series expansions of $\Omega(y)$ will mathematically converge only for $|y|<1$ and will be astrophysically most useful only for $0\leq y\ll1$.
+Fortunately, $0\leq y<1$ covers the entire physically relevant region $0\leq z <\infty$.
+Again, it is important to highlight this is the reason why so much effort is put into working with the $y$-redshift (or its variants).

-\subsubsection{Generic model}
+\subsubsection{Generic Model}

-Inserting \eqref{E: H(z)Omega} into \eqref{E: zredshiftdrift}, (this is still exact in FLRW with this particular model for the cosmological EOS), we have the generic result:
+By inserting \eqref{E: H(z)Omega} into \eqref{E: zredshiftdrift} (this is still exact in FLRW with this particular model for the cosmological EOS), we obtain the generic result:

-Observationally, one now merely needs to fit the $\{\Omega_{0i},w_i\}$ to the empirical data.
+{Observationally,} one now merely needs to fit the $\{\Omega_{0i},w_i\}$ to the empirical data.
 In contrast, a theorist need only fit the $\{\Omega_{0i},w_i\}$ to their preferred toy model.